Cogmob/mu/specification.md

 of the behavior of the lambda pattern tool for building is specified in the updatables repo, so that old lambda pattern projects don't break.

+#### lambda pattern tool foundation

+The javascript module used when developing the tools.js file for the lambda project.
+It creates an object which needs customisation before being re-exported as module.exports in the file src/tools/tools.es6.

 #### lambda state

 The lambda state is the details of how the project tools operate.
 Modifying the